 There are lots of traditional manufacturing travelers and paper work instructions causing problems in otherwise innovative and successful manufacturing businesses.
 In this article, I’ll explore why they are used and what alternatives manufacturing companies have?

-A traveler is a paper document pack that follows a product throughout the factory.
+A traveler is a document pack that follows a product throughout the factory.
 It is used to record every manufacturing operation that has been completed.
 It is also used to record batch numbers, serial numbers and key data from the manufacturing process.
 Recording this information is a critical step that must be completed in industries that require traceability of the processes and components used in the manufacturing process.

 The traveler is basically a checklist of what needs to be done to get materials from Goods In, through the factory and dispatched to the customer.
 It is also a record of what operations have been completed in the factory.

 Each production operator must fill in details as they work.
 This is done by recording measurements, signing their name or using their stamp to mark operations as completed.
 As a result, someone is required to copy all the information from the paper forms and enter it into an IT system, eg. an excel spreadsheet, so that the information can be shared with customers.
 As well as wasting time by duplicating data entry, it also greatly increases the risk of mistakes occurring.

 Travelers are also quite limited in the information they can give to operators for what they should be doing.
 So, when a complicated production operation needs to be completed, the traveler must reference another set of work instructions for the operator to find and use to assist with the build process.
 As a result, time is wasted referencing the correct documents.
 It also leads to lots of unnecessary paperwork on the factory floor.

 Moving Beyond Travelers